Hong Kong protest anthem's online presence fades as govt seeks total ban

 Hong Kong returned from British to Chinese rule in 1997 with the guarantee its freedoms, including freedom of speech, would be protected under a "one country, two systems" formula.
 Critics of the national security law say those freedoms have eroded swiftly.

-According to a writ seen by Reuters, the government seeks to ban performing and disseminating of the song, including online, its melody and lyrics and any adaptations.
+According to a writ seen by Reuters, the government seeks to ban the performance and dissemination of the song, including online, its melody and lyrics and any adaptations.

 The writ also listed 32 YouTube videos related to the song, including instrumental and sign-language versions.
 The application for an interim injunction will be heard by the High Court on July 21.